 Baseline: 1 ms/300 Mbps download/300 Mbps upload

 The speed test results are compared by calculating the average speed of all the tested countries.
 So, the data is quite severely influenced by drops from the furthest locations.
 However, this gives you a better way to compare NordVPN and CyberGhost.

 NordVPN’s NordLynx in architecture is pretty much the same WireGuard that CyberGhost uses.
 The data clearly shows that NordVPN with NordLynx is much faster.
-Their download speeds differ by approximately 100 Mbps.
+Their download speeds differ by more than 150 Mbps.
 So, the speed drop from the baseline is 36% for NordVPN, and 67% for CyberGhost.
 The difference isn’t as severe with upload speed, but NordLynx is still faster.
-It’s a difference between 56.3% and 62% drop.
+It’s a difference between 54% and 62% drop.

 IKEv2 is a standard protocol, so both NordVPN and CyberGhost enter this battle on equal terms.
 However, NordVPN’s reduction in download speed is only 28%, which is a great result.
 CyberGhost reduces your download speed by 50%.
 There are no surprises in upload speeds: NordVPN’s drop off is 83%, while CyberGhost reaches 91.4%.
 Considering that IKEv2 is one of the fastest CyberGhost tunneling protocols, it still gets defeated by a pretty huge margin.